11 Things Every First-Timer Must Know Before Visiting Iran

 3. Knowing no Persian Phrases

 Fortunately, many Iranians know a little English to help you find your way or buy something.
-However, it is good to know some useful phrases in the Persian language, especially phrases related to greetings, ordering food, shopping and taking a taxi.
+However, when it comes to visiting Iran, it is good to know some useful phrases in the Persian language, especially phrases related to greetings, ordering food, shopping, and taking a taxi.

 Here are some of the most useful phrases for you: